-Operating segments are identified based on the internal reporting of the financial information to the Chief Operating Decision Maker (hereinafter, "CODM").
+Operating segments are identified based on the internal reporting of financial information to the Chief Operating Decision Maker (hereinafter, "CODM").

 The Group operates retail stores in several geographies.
 The Group's CODM reviews the Group's performance primarily on a store-by-store basis.
 The Group has assessed the economic characteristics of individual stores in various geographies and determined that the stores have similar business operations, similar products, similar classes of customer and a centralised distribution network.
-Therefore, the Group believes that it has only one reportable segment under IFRS 8.
+Therefore, the Group believes that it has only one reportable segment under IFRS 8, Operating segments ("IFRS 8").

-The customer base of the Group is diversified, therefore transactions with a single external customer do not exceed 10% of the Group's revenue.
+The Group's customer base is diversified; therefore, transactions with a single external customer do not exceed 10% of the Group's revenue.